LordKirigiri/Language_study/anglish/Eng_May24.md

 11. Ukraine has begun using **vintage propeller** driven planes
 12. Gill had been out of work for a year and was getting very **despondent**
 13. a **lotion** that **repels** mosquitoes
-14. Drunken football fans **rampaged** throught the streets
+14. Drunken football fans **rampaged** through the streets
 15. under the new **regime**, all sheep and cattle will be regularly tested for disease
 16. a **low-key** military operation
-17. Sophie has heard it **insofar** as its begin the brithplace of Nicene Creed
+17. Sophie has heard it **insofar** as its begin the birthplace of Nicene Creed
 18. He heard the dog **whimper**
 19. I have no idea what he was **babbling** on about
 20. All of a sudden, a car came **hurtling** round the corner